Clicky

 The Solution: Dignity, Safety, and Togetherness

-Here's what we designed for Sarah's parents:
+Here's what OGC's design team created for Sarah's family:

 The Home Within A Home

-We created an 850 square foot addition connected to the main house but with complete physical separation.
+OGC designed an 850 square foot addition connected to the main house but with complete physical separation.
 Every element was designed with Sarah's parents' current and future needs in mind.

 The layout features three bedrooms because Sarah wanted space for more than just her parents.
 One bedroom is the master suite for her parents.
 The second could be used as an office, craft room, or guest room for when their other children visit.
-The third was designed with the future in mind—if her parents eventually needed full-time care, there would be space for a live-in caregiver.
+The third was designed with the future in mind — if her parents eventually needed full-time care, there would be space for a live-in caregiver.

 Want A Free Quote?
 We Can Help.